jayjay0317/Hands-On-ML-Study/Chapter_10/README.md

 - **Averaging Mini-Batch Losses:** When the last mini-batch is smaller than the other batches, averaging batch losses with `total_loss / len(train_loader)` gives that smaller batch the same weight as a full batch.
 This slightly changes the reported epoch loss.
 For an exact instance-level mean loss, multiply each batch loss by its batch size, sum these values, and divide by the total number of instances.
 This affects only the displayed epoch loss, not the gradient updates themselves.

 - **Recreating the Optimizer for a New Model:** An optimizer is connected to the specific parameters passed through `model.parameters()` when it is created.
 Therefore, after creating a new model or replacing its layers, create a new optimizer so that the new model's weights and biases are updated during training.
 A loss function such as `nn.MSELoss()` can usually be reused, but redefining it in each independent training section can make the notebook easier to run from top to bottom.

+- connecting inputs directly to the output layer makes it possible for the neural network to learn both deep patterns and simple rules.
+    - a regular MLP forces all the data to flow through the full stack of layers; thus, simple patterns in the data may end up being distorted by this sequence of transformations